paraspell/docs/docs/router/getting-strtd.md

 # Getting started with SpellRouter☄️
 This guide guides you through implementation of XCM Router that allows you to do various exciting actions on Polkadot and Kusama chains.

+## Starter template
+Don't want to go through setup and build from ground up?
+- Our team has created a [XCM Router Starter template](https://github.com/paraspell/xcm-router-template) for you!

+This template is programmed with React & Vite framework.
+It contains basic components ready to set you off on your cross-chain dApp journey.

 ## Install peer dependencies
 ```sh
 # npm